yegoryeliz/RemoteApps-Linux/README.md

 * as root create a file in `/usr/share/applications` with `.desktop` extention. this will be your application shortcut in GNOME (theoretically, this should work for most other DE's but i havent tested it)

-* the contents of that file should be as follows:
+* the contents of that file should be in the following format:
 ```[Desktop Entry]
 Type=Application
 Name=Autocad